aleezacabahug/metrolina-api-tests/README.md

 ## AI Assistance

-AI tools were used in limited ways during this exercise, consistent with the stated guidelines.
+AI tools (Claude) were used in limited ways during this exercise, consistent with the stated guidelines.
 Specifically, AI was used to look up Jest and Axios syntax (how to structure describe/test blocks and handle async errors), to help debug a test that wasn't catching error responses correctly, and to review a few comments and notes in this README for clarity.
 All test design decisions, assumptions, and the overall approach reflect my own understanding of the API behavior and what I felt was worth validating.